DevanaLabs/lemon.email-GremlinMaxim/README.md

 ## gremlin usage

 Maxim is an imap stress testing client.
-Start the program with no arguments for short usage message:
+Start the program with no arguments for a short usage message:

 ```
 Usage: gremlin [options] <imap_host:imap_port>